0chain/zwalletcli/README.md

 ./zbox collect-reward --provider_type miner --provider_id $MINER/SHARDER_ID
 ```
 ### Staking on miners and sharders
+(The below link is not working, - need the correct link )
 [Miner smart contract](https://github.com/0chain/0chain/blob/master/code/go/0chain.net/smartcontract/minersc/READEME.md) allows staking on the miner and sharder nodes.

 The maximum number of stake pools per node is limited to the number of delegates allowed.
 To find out the number of delegates and the minimum and maximum tokens allowed, query the staking config.

 #### Getting the staking config - `mn-config`

-`mn-config` display the global info of Miner SC for staking.
+`mn-config` displays the global info of Miner SC for staking.

 ![Miner SC global info](docs/mn-config.png "Miner SC global info")